actions-marketplace-validations/web-seven_chart-releaser-action/README.md

 A GitHub action to turn a GitHub project into a self-hosted Helm chart repo, using [helm/chart-releaser](https://github.com/helm/chart-releaser) CLI tool.

+This is a fork of [helm/chart-releaser-action](https://github.com/helm/chart-releaser-action) with next updates:
+1. Possibility to disable indexation, just create releases.
+1. Recursive scanning for charts starting from `charts_dir`.

 ## Usage

 ### Pre-requisites